 Parent transfers an amount to child to be subtracted for participation in certain activities paid for by parent.
 The amount is not as important as the experience of subtracting the number from the balance which can be a small amount such as $1 for each soccer lesson.
 This gives the kid some skin in the game and helps him appreciate the value of the experience.

 Parent estimates an amount for school supplies at the beginning of the year for a specific list of items.
 The child is responsible for allocating the funds to make the purchases.
 The child will better appreciate the value of supplies and may re-use and take better care of supplies.
 It the child wants to spend more the additional amount comes out of their regular allowance.
 If she spends less she can keep the difference.

 When your child is responsible for keeping track of money in a written account, the power of adding and subtracting come to life.
 By keeping track of money as a number, your child sees how every money decision affects the balance.
 By having your child pay for age-appropriate expenses he develops a sense of importance and sees the result of good spending decisions.

 Spending decreases the balance and makes the number smaller.
 Each deposit increases the balance and makes the number bigger.
 A decision to not spend (save or defer spending) keeps the balance from changing.

 Learning to manage money as a number is an essential skill your kids will need in the future.
 When kids add and subtract numbers in an account they see the result.
 They understand how a balance changes with each decision.

-Parents can help children understand that each money decision affects their total money resource.
+Parents can try the no extra cost allowance to help their children understand that each money decision affects their total money resource.
 Kids need to see that there is a bottom line.
-By setting up a system as explained in my book, The No-Cash Allowance, your kids will learn that managing money is all about making decisions.
+By setting up a system as explained in my book, The No-Cash Allowance, your kids learn that managing money is all about making decisions.